Serving Brown County

 Listing Agent

 I use my own proprietary system to pull comparable properties that have sold and analyze the pricing strategy for listing your home or land based on a range of variables.
-We then work together to develop both a marketing plan that will make your home attractive to potential buyers.
+We then work together to develop a marketing plan that will make your home attractive to potential buyers.

 Selling a property on your own can end up with you coming up short, but I work hard to get you the best price for your land or home in the shortest amount of time possible.